be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 # Message Registry Service

 In order to be a Document Provider one MUST implement a Message Registry Service and Register that service on the Provider Registry Service.
-This service MUST follow the [e-Box Message Registry open api Spec](../openapi/ebox-rest-2.1.yaml)
+This service MUST follow the [e-Box Message Registry open api Spec]((https://info.eboxenterprise.be/fr/documents/zip/e-Box-Enterprise-swagger-v2.1-AP-Public.zip))

 ## Introspect of an e-Box Enterprise Oauth Token

 The DP methods are secured by Oauth2 tokens.
-Instropsecting these token can be tricky since they instrospect endpoint security is quite high using oauth itself to secure the call to the ``/introspect`` endpoint.
+Introspecting these token can be tricky since the introspect endpoint security is quite high using oauth itself to secure the call to the ``/introspect`` endpoint.

-The introspect endpoint return serveral information the most important being the organization Cbe which is the unique identifier of an organization and of it's e-Box.
+The introspect endpoint return several information, the most important being the organization CBE which is the unique identifier of an organization and of it's e-Box.

 Here is an example introspect payload.